caxios/smallcommunityPj/README.md

 # smallcommunityPj

-It is just my tiny work
+It is just my tiny work.

+This project is about making "very" simple twitter-like feed web.

-I used django framework for this small practice
+I used django framework for this small practice,

+because I thought that django is pretty good and fast for developing message-board-website.

 Also I used django virual enviornment because i heard somewhere that virutal enviorment reduces annoying version control efforts

-This practice is about making "very" simple twitter-like feed web app.